iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 2 reviews"/>
 </p>

+> The app does NOT update as it should!
+It unexpectedly will stop and the only alternative is to delete it and then reinstall it.
+I have done this 3x....<br> :date: __2021-01-19 14:05:19__

 > Haven't had a logged exposure check since Dec 27 with no way to refresh.<br> :date: __2021-01-07 15:37:22__